temanuel1/sport-suggest-mcp/README.md

 - "What's the best rivalry game?" → Combines team quality with competitiveness
 - "Where can I watch Lakers games?" → Returns broadcast info

+---

+### 3. `get_nba_rosters` - Current NBA Team Rosters ✨ NEW

+Returns up-to-date rosters for all NBA teams with complete player information.

+**Rich data includes:**

+- **Complete rosters:** All players for every NBA team
+- **Player details:** Jersey numbers and positions
+- **Always current:** Reflects latest trades, signings, and roster moves

+**Why this matters:**

+NBA rosters change constantly through trades, free agency, and signings.
+Claude's training data becomes outdated quickly.
+This tool ensures Claude always has the most current information about which players are on which teams.

+**What Claude can answer with this:**

+- "Which game has the best players?" → Checks current rosters to find star matchups
+- "Is LeBron playing tonight?" → Verifies current team roster
+- "Show me a game with good young talent" → Identifies rising stars on current rosters
+- "Which teams have the most All-Stars?" → Analyzes roster quality

+**How it works:**

+When you ask about players or star power, Claude automatically checks current rosters before making recommendations.
+This ensures accuracy even when major roster moves have happened since Claude's training data cutoff.

 ## 🎯 The Personalization Magic

 The key insight: **We don't hardcode recommendations.** Instead, we give Claude rich data and let it reason conversationally about what YOU want.